ALCHElVlY/cod-squad-bot/README.md

 ## About The Project

 A Discord bot to create and manage Call of Duty squad channels.
 Whether solo, or in quads, Squad Bot can help you manage private squad channels in your Discord server!
-This project was designed to help players form squads and create private voice channels in any given Discord server.
-If squad fill is not for you, and you would rather team up with those you know from Discord, give Squad Bot a try!
+If squad fill is not for you, and you would rather team up with those you know from Discord, whether in a private server shared with just friends, or an entire Call of Duty community server, Squad Bot can help you quickly form the right squad!
+Key features include:
+  * Quick and easy squad channel creation
+  * Priority speaker for squad leader
+  * AutoScrub for cleaning up empty squad channels (keeps your Discord nice and tidy)